Copacabana (1985 film): Plot

 The film's story is told in flashbacks from 1978 to 1948, and back again.
 In 1978, a woman named Lola Lamar patronizes the Copacabana lounge in Manhattan, which in that year was being operated as a discotheque.
 There, outfitted in worn wardrobe that was new in the middle-to-late 1940s, when she had originally obtained it, she drinks rather heavily and remembers happier days thirty years ago, when she was far younger.

 In 1948, wannabe singer Lola meets aspiring songwriter Tony Starr when both are contestants on a radio show.
 Tony is immediately smitten with Lola and assists her flailing attempts to break into show business.
 At Manhattan's Copacabana lounge, both start finding fame.
 However, fate steps in and Lola is swept to Havana to work in a splashy night club act where she is convinced she will find her stardom, while Tony finds his own career gaining speed at the Copa.
 But Lola's new mentor and boss, Rico Castelli, demands a heavy price for elevating Lola's career, resulting in conflict, drama and eventually Tony's accidental murder at Lola's hands, during a battle for the gun.

 The setting returns to 1978 after the depiction of Tony's accidental murder at Lola's hands.
-The now-aged Lola, thoroughly drunk, has a vision of a younger version of herself and Tony dancing on the dancefloor.
+The now-aged Lola, thoroughly drunk, has a vision of a younger version of herself and Tony dancing on the dance floor.